GabeScott/standard-works-vault/General Conference/1980 October - The Circle of Sisters.md

 And here is the lesson.
 It is a type, it is symbolic, it is a warning!
 In it is a message for every sister in Relief Society; for the general presidency and their board; for the stake and ward officers and teachers; indeed, for every member.
 Consider it very, very carefully.

 Sanballat and Tobiah and Geshem sent for Nehemiah.
 “Come,” they enticed, “let us meet together in some one of the villages in the plain of Ono.”
 They endeavored to draw him away from his work on the wall.
-But the prophet knew their hearts and said, “They thought to do me mischief.”
-(Neh.
-6:2.)
+But the prophet knew their hearts and said, “They thought to do me mischief.” ([[Nehemiah 6.2|Neh.
+6:2]].)

 Five times they sent for him to come out to them.
 Their importuning came then, just as it comes now to us: “Come parley with us, come join our cause, come do things our way.
 Come out into the world and be part with us.”

 His answer to them holds counsel for every sister in Relief Society.
 It is a message as well to the brethren of the priesthood.
-“I sent messengers unto them,” Nehemiah recorded, “saying, I am doing a great work, so that I cannot come down: why should the work cease, whilst I leave it, and come down to you?”
-(Neh.
-6:3.)
+“I sent messengers unto them,” Nehemiah recorded, “saying, I am doing a great work, so that I cannot come down: why should the work cease, whilst I leave it, and come down to you?” ([[Nehemiah 6.3|Neh.
+6:3]].)

 Sisters, you have a great work to do.
 Build Relief Society!
 Strengthen its organization!
 Do not be enticed to leave it and go down to the worldly plains of Ono.